Allahudien Paleker

-Allahudien Paleker (born 1 January 1978) is a South African cricket umpire and former cricketer of Maharashtrian descent with roots tracing back to Ratnagiri district in Maharashtra.
-He is now an umpire and has stood in matches in the 2015–16 Ram Slam T20 Challenge.
-He is part of Cricket South Africa's umpire panel for first-class matches.
+Allahudien Paleker (born 1 January 1978) is a South African cricket umpire and former cricketer of Maharashtrian descent with roots tracing back to Ratnagiri district in Maharashtra, India.
+As an umpire, he has stood in matches in the 2015–16 Ram Slam T20 Challenge.
+He was part of Cricket South Africa's umpire panel for first-class matches.
+Currently, he is a member of the ICC Elite umpire panel.

-In November 2017, he was promoted to the ICC International Panel of Umpires.
+In November 2017, Paleker was promoted to the ICC International Panel of Umpires.
 He stood in his first Twenty20 International (T20I) match, between South Africa and India at Centurion Park, on 21 February 2018.
 On 19 January 2019, he stood in his first One Day International (ODI) match, between South Africa and Pakistan at St George's Park.

-In October 2019, he was appointed as one of the twelve umpires to officiate matches in the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
+He was one of the twelve umpires who officiated matches in the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.

 Paleker made his debut as an umpire in Tests when he took the field for the match between South Africa and India at the Wanderers Stadium in Johannesburg from 3–7 January 2022.
+In March 2025, he was promoted to the ICC Elite Umpire Panel.